 Established in 1855 as the Parker House, this is the oldest continuously operating hotel in the country.
-No opportunity is missed to remind guests that Charles Dickens once stayed here, holding court in the Last Hurrah bar—which became a famous literary hangout for the likes of Longfellow, Hawthorne and Emerson.
+No opportunity is missed to remind guests that Charles Dickens once stayed here, holding court in The Last Hurrah bar—which became a famous literary hangout for the likes of Longfellow, Hawthorne and Emerson.
 And that's not all: Ho Chi Minh and Malcolm X were both among the staff, and romantics can dine at the very corner table where JFK proposed to Jackie (it's best to book it in advance).

 |Venue name:||Omni Parker House|

-60 School Street
+60 School St

 |Transport:||Park St T .|